henzljw/upmeal/INSTALL.md

     $ php artisan serve

 Step 8: Open the localhost link and you are able to test the following application.

+Step 9: Configure some stuff that required to take note on README.md in order to ensure certain features can function well.

-Enjoy 😉
+Step 10: Enjoy 😉